talsec/Free-RASP-Flutter/README.md

 ![enter image description here](https://raw.githubusercontent.com/talsec/Free-RASP-Community/master/visuals/dashboard.png)

-# Enterprise Services
+# :bar_chart: Enterprise Services

-We provide extended services (AppiCrypt, Hardening, Secure Storage, and Certificate Pinning) to our commercial customers as well.
+We provide app security hardening SDK: i.e. AppiCrypt®, Customer Data Encryption (local storage), End-to-end encryption, Strings protection (e.g. API keys) and Dynamic Certificate Pinning to our commercial customers as well.
 To get the most advanced protection compliant with PSD2 RT and eIDAS and support from our experts, contact us at [talsec.app](https://talsec.app).

+## Commercial version
+The commercial version provides a top-notch protection level, extra features, support, and maintenance.
+One of the most valued commercial features is [AppiCrypt®](https://www.talsec.app/appicrypt) - App Integrity Cryptogram.

+It allows easy to implement API protection and App Integrity verification on the backend to prevent API abuse:

+-   Bruteforce attacks
+-   Botnets
+-   Session-hijacking
+-   DDoS

+It is a unified solution that works across all mobile platforms without dependency on external web services (i.e., without extra latency, an additional point of failure, and maintenance costs).

+Learn more about commercial features at  [https://talsec.app](https://talsec.app/).

 **TIP:** You can try freeRASP and then upgrade easily to an enterprise service.

 ## Plans Comparison